What is the menopause?

 To arrange targeted help with your menopausal symptoms, please get in touch.

-If you’re in the Sutton in Ashfield, Mansfield, Nottinghamshire, Derbyshire or South Yorkshire areas, I am close enough to see you face to face in our Therapy Rooms.
+If you’re in the Sutton in Ashfield, Kirkby in Ashfield, Mansfield, Alfreton or other local areas, I am close enough to see you face to face in our Therapy Rooms.
 I also provide the same service via Zoom for those further away (worldwide).